MoeSec/WSN-Thesis/README.md

 # WSN-Thesis
 Repository includes all scripts, software, and results created during the completion of my thesis

 As a Graduate student at JMU, I did a thesis on investigating the security of Wireless Sensor Networks.
-The WSN-Thesis repository of scripts used during the investigation as well as code to implement a secure WSN enviroment.
+The WSN-Thesis repository consists of analysis scripts as well as code to implement a secure WSN enviroment.

 Directories: